HashWarlock/intents-sports-ball/README.md

 - Connect to an EVM Chain consumer contract and start making requests to the deployed Phat Function on Phala.

 ## What Are Phat Functions?
+> For simplicity, Phat Functions enable you to request any API and send the data to your on-chain smart contract with Javascript/Typescript.

+Phat Functions extend the functionalities of smart contracts, enabling them to read and control any existing services/data.

+This means:
+1) a smart contract can learn about and control smart contracts on other blockchains, even without bridges, making cross-chain easy.
+2) a smart contract can read and control offchain data, like Web2 services, real world assets (RWA), and more.

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: